 How to Take Lion’s Mane and Where to Find it

 You can cook lion’s mane mushrooms in butter and eat them whole, boil them in hot water, or take lion’s mane extract as a nutritional supplement in capsule, tablet, tincture, and powder form.
 Most health food stores carry lion’s mane mushroom supplements.

-Our favorite way to take lion’s mane mushroom is by adding it to a warm mug of bone broth, which is why we came up with a brand new bone broth flavor to share with you — Kettle and Fire Mushroom Chicken Bone Broth.
-Currently, you can find the new flavor in Whole Foods Market in the States.
-It’s basically slow simmered lion’s mane and portobello mushrooms, combined with all of the goodness from our classic chicken bone broth.
-We can’t think of a better (or more delicious) way to boost your brain function.
+Our favorite way to take lion’s mane mushroom is by adding it to a warm mug of bone broth, which is why we came up with a bone broth flavor to share with you — Kettle and Fire Mushroom Chicken Bone Broth.
+It’s slow simmered lion’s mane and portobello mushrooms, combined with all of the goodness from our classic chicken bone broth.
+We can’t think of a better (or more delicious) way to get your lion’s mane mushroom fix.